Haskeeb265/obsidian-vault/3 - Main Notes/Introduction to Information Security.md

 Information doesn't need to be secure only when it's **stored**.
 Rather it should also be kept safe when it's **transmitting and processed**.

 Information security is basically protection of **Confidentiality, Integrity, and Availability** of our digital assets.
-This can be done via the implementation of **technology, policy, education, training, and awarness**.
+This can be done via the implementation of **technology, policy, education, training, and awareness**.